 Warren

-The Trails at Jakes Rocks is a purpose-built system of stack-loop mountain biking trails constructed on the Allegheny National Forest in Warren County, Northwest Pennsylvania.
-These trails are professionally designed and constructed to provide opportunities for all skill levels, ages, and genders to enjoy peaceful, beautiful outdoor recreation and exercise.
+The Trails at Jakes Rocks is a system of stack-loop mountain biking trails constructed on the Allegheny National Forest.
+These professionally designed and constructed trails provide opportunities for all skill levels and ages winding through natural boulders and scenic forested landscapes and offering peaceful, beautiful outdoor recreation and exercise.

 BREATHTAKING VIEWS: